Seasonal Affective Disorder

 What is seasonal affective disorder?

-In most cases, SAD symptoms start in the late fall or early winter and go away during the spring and summer; this is known as winter-pattern SAD or winter depression.
-Some people may experience depressive episodes during the spring and summer months; this is called summer-pattern SAD or summer depression and is less common.
+In most cases, SAD symptoms start in the late fall or early winter and go away during the spring and summer, known as winter-pattern SAD or winter depression.
+Other people experience depressive symptoms during the spring and summer months, known as summer-pattern SAD or summer depression.
+Summer-pattern SAD is less common.

 What are the signs and symptoms of SAD?